github-1970/university-projects/README.md

-#  This is a temporary repository and will be deleted soon
+#  This is a temporary repository and will be deleted soon!